rg-3/halfbaked.skeleton/README.md

   fills in the bare minimum.
 The [manifest.json documentation from Google](https://developer.chrome.com/extensions/manifest) provides a complete list of what's available.

-* This skeleton is designed for an extension that has a browser action popup and a background page.

 * An objective of this skeleton is to be loadable without edits being made.
 You can try loading it in Chrome first (with Developer Mode turned on), then edit afterwards if you want.
-This allows you to write code before you decide a project name or which icons you'll use.
+This allows writing code before you decide a project name or which icons you'll use.

 ## <a id='file-layout'> File layout </a>